vedantroy/jsmv/README.md

 Look at the [e2e tests](./tests/e2e) for more examples.

-===

 ## How to Use

-easymv runs a Javascript snippet on every file/directory in a given directory.
+jsmv runs a Javascript snippet on every file/directory in a given directory.

 The command format is `jsmv dir_name snippet_or_file_name <FLAGS>`